lorenzpfei/anki-vacation-tts/generator/Prompt.md

     - You MAY attach a **polite/plural variant of the SAME phrase** to that card
       (for example, a casual “thank you” vs. its polite/plural version).

-2. Ritual pairs
+2. Ritual pairs – when the learner really needs both sides
-    - Use `ritual_pair` when there is a **clear call–response ritual** that locals expect, for example:
+    - Use `ritual_pair` when there is a **clear call–response ritual** that locals expect **and** it is important for the learner to both
+        - understand the call (what they will hear), and
+        - actively produce the fixed response.
-        - A “welcome” phrase that expects a specific reply.
+    - Typical examples: a “welcome” formula that expects a specific reply the guest says back, or a fixed get-well / sympathy phrase with a set answer.
-        - A fixed food blessing and its typical answer.
-    - Call and response belong together on one `ritual_pair` card.
+    - If the learner will usually **start** the ritual themselves (e.g. complimenting the cook), then prefer a normal `single` card for the phrase the learner should say and only describe the typical reply in `usage_L1` or `notes_L1`.

 3. Do NOT mix different lexemes on one card
     - Different words/phrases = different cards.